42Crunch/vscode-openapi/README.md

 Rich support for the OpenAPI Specification (OAS) / Swagger specification making it quicker and easier to create, edit and navigate your OpenAPI definitions.

-Also check the quality, conformance and security of your APIs from inside VS Code, with the bundled 42Crunch API security testing tools - [API Audit](#activating-api-audit) and [API Scan](#activating-api-scan) for static and dynamic security testing.
+Also check the quality, conformance and security of your APIs from inside VS Code, with the bundled 42Crunch API security testing tools - [API Audit](#activating-api-audit) and [API Scan](#activating-api-scan).
 Audit and Scan are available to both our freemium users and to 42Crunch platform subscribers.
 Monthly usage limitations apply for freemium users.
 [Upgrade options](https://42crunch.com/single-user-pricing/) available.

 ## OpenAPI Editing